 Note that in Los Angeles County, courts must grant probation in probation-eligible cases absent extraordinary circumstances.5

-A misdemeanor charge results in a criminal record when you:
+In California, a misdemeanor charge results in a criminal record when you:

-- plead “no contest”; or
+- Plead “no contest,” or

-- are found guilty at trial.
+- Are found guilty at trial.

-An exception is when you participate in and successfully complete
+An exception is when you participate in and successfully complete:

 Thousands of our clients have successfully completed diversion.
 As soon as the program ends, the judge dismisses the charges, and there will be no conviction on your record.

-To be eligible to expunge a misdemeanor you:
+To be eligible to expunge a misdemeanor, you:

-- Must have successfully completed probation, and
+- Must have successfully completed probation and

 - Must not currently be charged with, on probation for, or serving a sentence for a criminal offense.